CyrilleB79/NVDAScripts/README.md

 A prototype in alpha stage to play with vision enhancement providers and Magnification API.
 This provider allows to customize the screen color transformation.

+## workScripts

+A folder containing various work scripts.

+### sync_nvda_portable.py

+A script to synchronize an NVDA source checkout with runtime files from an NVDA portable copy.
+This allows you to run NVDA from source without a working Visual Studio installation.

+### undocumentedShortcuts.py

+A script to check NVDA's shortcuts between doc and code.

+### Document structure comparison

+Scripts to compare structure of English and translated documentation:
+* `structDiffMd.py`; note: there is porbably one now in NVDA source itself.
+* `structDiffT2t.py`, for the old t2t format (was used during transition from t2t to md)

+`

 ## Configuration files

 ### symbols-fr.dic